 Can LASIK Surgery Help Children with Vision Problems?

-Many parents wonder whether LASIK eye surgery is safe for children, and whether it offers any benefits for developing eyes.
-Generally, eye surgery should only be performed after your child turns 18, especially elective vision correction procedures such as LASIK.
+Many parents wonder whether LASIK eye surgery is safe for children and whether it offers any benefits for developing eyes.
+Eye surgery should only be performed after your child turns 18, especially elective vision correction procedures such as LASIK.

-If you want to schedule a comprehensive eye exam or consultation for LASIK in Fresno, contact Insight Vision Center today!
+If you want to schedule a comprehensive eye exam for your child or a consultation for LASIK in Fresno, contact Insight Vision Center today!